-Entertainment Music A Comprehensive List of 10 Classic Latin Boleros Share PINTEREST Email Print Bim/Getty Images Music Latin Music Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rap & Hip Hop Rhythm & Blues World Music Punk Music Heavy Metal Jazz Oldies Learn More By Tijana Ilich Updated February 10, 2019 In Latin music, boleros are a form of slow-tempo songs first popularized toward the end of the 18th century in Spain and spread throughout the 19th century in Cuba.
+Entertainment Music A Comprehensive List of 10 Classic Latin Boleros Share PINTEREST Email Print Bim/Getty Images Music Latin Music Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rap & Hip Hop Rhythm & Blues World Music Punk Music Heavy Metal Jazz Oldies Learn More By Tijana Ilich Updated on 02/09/19 In Latin music, boleros are a form of slow-tempo songs first popularized toward the end of the 18th century in Spain and spread throughout the 19th century in Cuba.
 In Spain, the form evolved as a three-fourths time dance derived from contradanza and sevillana while in Cuba's is in two-fourths time that's become the "most popular lyric form of its time."
 In the following list, discover the greatest boleros ever written.
 Due to their rich cultural history, though, many of the tracks listed below have a variety of different covers—in either the Spanish or Cuban style of these traditional boleros.
 01 of 10 "Tristezas" "Tristezas" ("Sorrows") is commonly considered the first bolero.
 Written in 1885 by Jose Pepe Sanchez, "Tristezas" is still performed to this day.
 Sanchez never had any formal musical training and the only reason that some of his boleros are remembered is due to friends and relatives writing down the songs they heard.
 02 of 10 "Dos Gardenias" A staple in every bolero singer's repertoire, "Dos Gardenias" was composed by Cuban Isolina Carrilo in the 1930s and regained fame when it appeared on the original "Buena Vista Social Club" album where it was sung by Ibrahim Ferrer.
 Ferrer himself learned the song from the great Beny More when he played with him in the 1950s.
 03 of 10 "Veinte Años" Another standard in the repertoire of any bolero singer is "Veinte Años," originally composed by Maria Teresa Vera from Guanajay, Cuba.
 Vera was an outstanding guitarist, singer, and songwriter; she spent 27 years performing with Lorenzo Hierrezuelo in the duo Los Compadres.
 The Buena Vista Social Club gave the song a broad audience when performed by Omara Portuondo.
 04 of 10 "Historia De Un Amor" Composed by Panamanian Carlos Almaran and written to commemorate the death of the wife of Almaran's brother, the song has been performed by numerous artists and even served as part of a soundtrack of a 1956 movie by the same name.
 05 of 10 "Solamente Una Vez" One of the most popular boleros of all time, "Solamente Una Vez" was composed by Augustin Lara in 1941.
 The prolific Mexican composer from Veracruz wrote more than 800 compositions including "Maria Bonita", "Noche de Ronda", and the perennial classic "Granada."
 The bolero was subsequently recorded in English as "You Belong To My Heart" and made famous by Bing Crosby and Xavier Cougat.
 06 of 10 "Lagrimas Negras" Cuban composer Miguel Metamoros fused son and bolero and offered the public some of the most memorable songs the world has ever hummed.
 "Lagrimas Negras" is one of the most popular songs from his repertoire, second only to "Besame Mucho."
 With so many artists covering this bolero, this was more traditional although the songs have been adapted to many styles and singers, both sad and slow and also with a little kick.
 07 of 10 "Besame Mucho" It's really amazing that possibly the most recorded song of our time, "Besame Mucho", was written in 1941 by a 15-year old girl from Mexico, Consuelo Velazquez.
 Velazquez had never been kissed at the time she wrote this stunning bolero, which just goes to prove that romance is as much in the imagination as it is in the flesh (so to speak).
 Also proving the popularity of this bolero is the number of recording artists that have taken their hand to the ballad.
 08 of 10 "Inolvidable" "Involvidable" means "Unforgettable" but unlike the Nat King Cole song that was written by Irving Gorden in 1951, this famous Cuban bolero was composed by Julio Gutierrez in 1944.
 Subsequently recorded by many artists, "Inolvidable" was a big hit when sung by Tito Rodriguez on "From Tito Rodriguez With Love" in 1963, selling over 1.5 million copies.
 Rodriguez was one of the original Mambo Kings and for years vied with Tito Puente for first place in the hearts of mambo fans everywhere.
 09 of 10 "Guantanamera" "Guantanamera" is probably the one Cuban bolero that even those people not addicted to Latin music have heard.
 Recorded by Tito Puente, Celia Cruz, and a host of others, Trini Lopez brought the song to a whole new generation.
 Composed by Joseito Fernandez (Jose Fernandez Diaz) in 1929, "Guantanamera" means a peasant woman from Cuba's Guantanamo province; the original lyrics were also written by Joseito Fernandez about a woman he loved and who left him.
 But these are not the lyrics that we're familiar with; over time the original lyrics were replaced with the first stanza of a poem written by Cuban hero Jose Marti from his "Versos Sencillos."
 10 of 10 "Somos Novios" If you know the song "It's Impossible" then you know the track "Somos Novios", composed by Mexican bolero icon Armando Manzanero.
 This song became popular globally when Perry Como recorded "It's Impossible" in 1971.